satan7549/rent-vehicle/README.md

 ## Demo

-Check out the live demo of application: [Demo Link](https://rent-vehicle-frontend.vercel.app/)
+Check out the live demo of the frontend application hosted on Vercel: [Demo Link](https://rent-vehicle-frontend.vercel.app/)

+The backend API is also deployed on Vercel: [Backend API](https://rent-vehicle-backend.vercel.app/test)

 ## Getting Started